Module 2Lesson 2

 6 min read

-2 quiz questions
+2 quiz questions2 templates

 Most people pick one model and use it for everything.
 That's like using a hammer for every home repair.
 Different tasks have different requirements for quality, speed, cost, and capability — and different models optimize for different combinations of these factors.